Privacy, copyright and disclaimer

 Storage and data security

 We take all reasonable steps to protect the personal information held in our possession against loss, unauthorised access, use, modification, disclosure or misuse.
-The CGC will take seriously and deal promptly with any accidental or unauthorised disclosure of personal information.

 Storage of personal information (and the disposal of information when no longer required) is managed in accordance with the Australian Government's records management regime.
 When the personal information we collect is no longer required, we delete or destroy it in a secure manner, unless we are required to maintain it because of a law, or court or tribunal order.

 For example, under the Archives Act 1983, we must maintain personal information that is, or forms part of, a Commonwealth record.
 We must also maintain records for certain other purposes, including where the National Archives of Australia issues a disposal freeze in response to prominent or controversial issues or events.
-Find out more about current disposal freezes on the National Archives of Australia.

-The CGC and its contractors are subject to the Notifiable Data Breaches Scheme under the Privacy Act, and we will act in accordance with the requirements of the Scheme and Office of the Australian Information Commissioner's (OAIC) Data breach preparation and response in assessing and responding to suspected notifiable data breaches.
+We will act in accordance with the requirements of the scheme and OAIC's data breach preparation and response in assessing and responding to suspected notifiable data breaches.

 Where a breach of personal information occurs that is likely to cause serious harm to individuals, we will notify OAIC and affected individuals as required.
-We will aim to provide you with timely advice to ensure you are able to manage any loss—financial or otherwise—that could result from the breach.

 You have a right to request access to the personal information the CGC holds about you and to request its correction in accordance with APPs 12 and 13 in the Privacy Act.